 Sure, if you just want to hack something fun together over the weekend, go for it.
 Release it, see what happens, decide if you want to continue.
 That’s certainly one way to approach things.
 (This is affectionately called the “Field of Dreams” approach by some.)

 But if your goal is validated learning, the first thing you need to do is decide what to learn.
 Scientists don’t just start throwing chemicals into a vat and randomly feed it to babies to see what happens.
-They didn’t build the Large Hadron Collider for the hell of it.Building random toys to find Product/Market Fit is like paying $40k a year to go to college and throwing darts at a course catalogue to pick your classes.
+They didn’t build the Large Hadron Collider for the hell of it.Building random toys to find Product/Market Fit is like paying $80k / year to pick classes by throwing darts at a college catalogue.
+Click To Tweet

 (Parker Thompson also proposed the term Minimum Viable Interaction which I also like tremendously.)